 - 1 Remove the slot cover secured by two screws.
-Retain the screws. - 2 Insert the communication card into the slot. - 3 Secure the card with both screws.
+Retain the screws. - 2 Insert the communication card into the slot. - 3 Secure the card with the retained screws.

-Figure 33.
-Dell Network Management Card
+Figure 24.
+Dell Network Management Card on a 5600W OL UPS (208V)

-For details on disabling control commands from the Dell Network Management Card, see the Control Commands from Serial Port setting on page 47.
+For details on disabling control commands from the Dell Network Management Card, see the Control Commands from Serial Port setting on page 43.